BoothGroup/Vayesta/docs/source/index.rst

 Vayesta Documentation
 =====================

-Vayesta_ is a python package for performing state of the art wave function-based quantum embedding simulations of *ab initio* molecules and solids, as well as support for lattice models.
+Vayesta_ is a Python package for performing state of the art wave function-based quantum embedding simulations of *ab initio* molecules and solids, as well as lattice models.

 .. toctree::
    :maxdepth: 3